 Drowning happens when a person is underwater and breathes water into the lungs.
-A drowning that doesn't result in death is often called a near-drowning or nonfatal drowning.
+A drowning that doesn't result in death is often called a non-fatal drowning.

 When your child breathed water into his or her lungs, the lungs were no longer able to supply oxygen to your child's body.
 Lack of oxygen quickly affects organs throughout the body, including the brain and heart.
 And even a little water in the lungs can cause serious lung problems in the next hours or days.

 Your child will need to be in the hospital for testing and treatment.
 The doctor may order tests such as blood tests, X-rays, and other imaging tests, like a CT scan or an MRI.

 You may see a lot of tubes and wires attached to your child.
 This can look scary.
 But these things help the doctor care for your child.
 Some of the tubes may supply oxygen, fluid, and medicines.
 The wires are hooked to machines that help the doctor keep track of your child's vital signs.
 These include oxygen levels, temperature, blood pressure, breathing rate, and pulse rate.

 Non-fatal drowning can injure your child's brain and can be life-threatening.
 Your child may need special care, such as being in the intensive care unit (ICU).
 The care team will watch your child closely and make any needed changes in treatment right away.

 - Help with breathing.
 A machine called a ventilator will gently push air into your child's lungs.
 There may be a tube down your child's throat that is attached to the ventilator.